electron-userland/electron-builder/docs/cli.md

   --publish, -p  Publish artifacts (to GitHub Releases), see
                  https://goo.gl/tSFycD
-                [choices: "onTag", "onTagOrDraft", "always", "never", undefined] --draft        Create a draft (unpublished) release                  [boolean] --prerelease   Identify the release as a prerelease                  [boolean]
+                [choices: "onTag", "onTagOrDraft", "always", "never", undefined]

 Deprecated:
   --platform  The target platform (preferred to use --mac, --win or --linux)